Neoteroi/BlackSheep-Docs/docs/about.md

   intentional
   rebelliousness_](https://idioms.thefreedictionary.com/the+black+sheep) -
-  especially for the choice of giving so much importance to _dependency injection_ (which is not very popular in Python community), asynchronous coding and type annotations (which are still debated upon in Python community), and for being a Python web framework inspired by ASP.NET&nbsp;Core.
+  especially for the choice of giving so much importance to _dependency injection_ (which is not very popular in Python community, or _was not_ popular when BlackSheep was started), asynchronous coding and type annotations (which are still debated upon in Python community, or _were_ debated upon when BlackSheep was started), and for being a Python web framework inspired by ASP.NET&nbsp;Core.
 * as a tribute to the song _The Sinking Belle (Black Sheep)_ of the album [_Altar_](https://en.wikipedia.org/wiki/Altar_(album)), by Boris and Sunn&nbsp;O))).